GRRR Power Coach Position Description

 -Enthusiasm and positivity towards the program and mission

--Agree with the Points of Unity
+-Agree and align with the Points of Unity

 -Previous experience working with youth (counseling, teaching, mentoring, etc)

 -Have experience teaching or understanding topics such as: positive self talk, affirmations, assertiveness, healthy body image, gender identity/expression, sexual orientation, anxiety, depression, etc.

 -The ability to lead others as necessary